phjeff319/libjeff/README.md

-# Version 0.0 of libjeff
+# Version 0.1 of libjeff

 This is the C++/CUDA morphing code library developed by Jeffrey for all meteorological calculation in Hong Kong Observatory.
 The code was mostly closed for use in HKO before but now it is open to provide continual updates for HKO colleagues.

-Initially plan to provide the code for scientific branch
+Initially plan to provide the code for scientific branch.
+Current Cmake support can be use to build the basic of the library

 ## To install,
 1. clone the repository from Git.
 2. install all of the dependency (listed below)
-3. Go to build/, update the makefile.cpu.inc and makefile.gpu.inc in build
+3. Execute "mkdir cmake"
-4. Edit build.sh to config or remove build modes
+4. Enter the directory cmake, execute "cmake ../"
-5. Execute build.sh
+5. Execute "cmake --build ."

 ## Dependency
 The library assume the user is using g++ for compiling C++ codes and nvcc for CUDA codes